Possible Minds: Ideas

 Multiple essayists state that artificial general intelligence is still two to four decades away.
 Most of the essayists advice proceeding with caution.
 Hypothetical dangers discussed include societal fragmentation, loss of human jobs, dominance of multinational corporations with powerful AI, or existential risk if superintelligent machines develop a drive for self-preservation.
 Computer scientist W. Daniel Hillis states "Humans might be seen as minor annoyances, like ants at a picnic".
 Some essayists argue that AI has already become an integral part of human culture; geneticist George M. Church suggests that modern human are already "transhumans" when compared with humans in the Stone Age.
 Many of the essays are influenced by past failures of AI.
 MIT's Neil Gershenfeld states "Discussions about artificial intelligence have been (manic-depressive): depending on how you count, we're now in the fifth boom-and-bust cycle."
 Brockman states "over the decades I rode with (the AI pioneers) on waves of enthusiasm, and into valleys of disappointment".
 Many essayists emphasize the limitations of past and current AI; Church notes that 2011 Jeopardy! champion Watson required 85,000 watts of power, compared to a human brain which uses 20 watts.

 Reception

 Kirkus Reviews stated readers who want to ponder the future impact of AI "will not find a better introduction than this book."
 Publishers Weekly called the book "enlightening, entertaining, and exciting reading".
-Future Perfect (Vox) noted the book "makes for gripping reading, (and the book) can get perspectives from the preeminent voices of AI... but (the book) cannot make those people talk to each other."
+Future Perfect (Vox) wrote about Possible Minds and Architects of Intelligence that "both books make for gripping reading".
 Booklist stated the book includes "many rich ideas" to "savor and contemplate".
 In Foreign Affairs, technology journalist Kenneth Cukier called the book "a fascinating map".